apmckinlay/natureapp/birds/redwing.md

 **Males** are glossy black with **red and yellow shoulder patches**. **Females** are streaky-brown with a **white stripe over the eye** and an **orange patch** on the **upper chest**.
 They eat **insects** in summer and **seeds** in winter.

 Males perch on high stalks or telephone wires, singing to defend their territory and attract mates.
 They spend up to 1/4 of daylight hours chasing away rivals and predators, including animals much larger than themselves.
 Nests are placed low among marsh vegetation.

+Yellow-headed Blackbird are larger than Red-winged Blackbird and often nest in the same areas.
+As the larger, dominant bird, the Yellow-headed Blackbird will take the prime nesting spots in the centre of the wetland, forcing the Red-winged Blackbird to nest around the periphery.

 Male **Tricolored Blackbird** (California) have shinier feathers and shoulder patches outlined in white.